 - Subjects – Subjects (also referred to as BISAC codes) describe and categorize your book with standard codes accepted by the book industry.
 You can search subject codes by clicking on “Find Subjects.”
 You can also access a complete list at the Book Industry Study Group website.

 - Book Types - There are also Regional and Thema Subjects.
 Regional Subject is a list of geographical places used to modify the major subject.
 For example, a book on the football team "Tennessee Titans" would have a BISAC category as "Football" with the regional BISAC of "Tennessee".
 Thema Subjects offer global and unique subjects to categorize your book.

 - Audience – Classifying the intended audience is required by some retailers, and it helps categorize your book even further.
-If your book is not marketed to a particular age range, it’s best to default to adult/general.
+If your book will not be marketed to a particular age range, it’s best to default the audience to adult/general.

 - Trim Size – If you’re publishing a print book, this is the finished cut size of your book.
 You should make your decision based on what you think would be the best fit for your book and its genre.
 You can base this off of popular book sizes.

 - Interior Color and Paper – Here you will select if you would like your print book to be in black and white or color.
 If selecting black and white, you will have the option of white or crème paper.
 If selecting color, you will have the option to choose between four color interior options.